 When planning a trip to Peru, eventually bureaucratic and visa related matters come to mind.
 As finding detailed and up-to-date information on this topic can be challenging, we put together comprehensive information and advice on all Peruvian tourist visa issues that might pop up.

-- The nationals of some countries need a tourist visa and have to apply for it at a Peruvian embassy / consulate before coming to Peru; see attached PDF at the end of this really long article to find out if you have to apply for a tourist visa
+- Nationals of some countries need a tourist visa and have to apply for it at a Peruvian consulate before coming to Peru; see PDF under attachments at the end of this really long article to find out if you have to apply for a tourist visa.

 - Peruvian tourist visas are single entry visas.

 - All visitors coming to Peru need a passport with at least 2 free pages in the visa section that is valid for at least another 6 months upon arrival.